vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     messages, because we no longer need it for matching up replies with requests.

-### Legacy reply mode for CMHs
+### Legacy reply mode for CalleesRefs

-To simplify the work of converting servers to accept requests via both MBOs and legacy messages, we can temporarily extend CMHs with a "legacy reply mode": When a legacy request message is read into a CMH using `zx_msgqueue_wait()`, the CMH will store a reference to the channel endpoint that the request was written to.
-Calling `zx_mbo_send_reply()` on that CMH will then enqueue the reply as a legacy message so that it is readable from that channel endpoint.
+To simplify the work of converting servers to accept requests via both MBOs and legacy messages, we can temporarily extend CalleesRefs with a "legacy reply mode": When a legacy request message is read into a CalleesRef using `zx_msgqueue_wait()`, the CalleesRef will store a reference to the channel endpoint that the request was written to.
+Calling `zx_mbo_send_reply()` on that CalleesRef will then enqueue the reply as a legacy message so that it is readable from that channel endpoint.
 This feature can be removed after client code no longer sends requests via legacy messages.

 This means that server code will be able to handle legacy requests without having to be aware of them.
-Server code can be converted directly to using CMHs.
+Server code can be converted directly to using CalleesRefs.
 We won't have to add and later remove server-side code for conditionalising based on whether a request was an MBO or a legacy message.
 The conditionalising only needs to be done once, in the kernel's IPC implementation, rather than for each